-These biases in regional heat fluxes are indicative of biases in the heat flux contributions from zonal waves 1 and 2, and thus we show the evolution of the biases in this region in Figure 5d time evolution of these in Figure 5d and e.
-In most models of the
+These biases in regional heat fluxes are indicative of biases in the heat flux contributions from zonal waves 1 and 2, and thus we show the time evolution of these in Figure 5d and e.
+In most of the models, the week-1 wave-1 heat flux biases are small in magnitude, except for low-top systems such as CMA and BoM.
+As mentioned above, the greater underestimation of heat fluxes over the Pacific in the high-top models is indicative of a slight negative wave-1 bias, which is most apparent in the